-- Engage as an independent researcher in individual and collaborative research, establishing a distinctive programme of research and disseminating results through regular publications in high impact journals, books and conference proceedings. - 2.
-Rolling out a large scale multi method research project across four countries, designing administering and completing analysis, write up and dissemination. - 3.
-Manage an international research team (students and staff), providing direction, support and guidance including to external steering group and advisors. - 4.
-Participate in and develop external networks to foster research collaborations, to inform the development of research objectives and to identify potential sources of funding particularly around impact. - 5.
-Develop knowledge exchange activities by, for example, establishing research links with industry and influencing public policy and the professions. - 6.
-Be able to think creatively about dissemination and impact, assisting those across the sites. - 7.
-Present complex findings to professionals and networks at a local, national and international level. - 8.
-Engage in continuous professional development.
+I. Engage as an independent researcher in individual and collaborative research, establishing a distinctive programme of research and disseminating results through regular publications in high impact journals, books and conference proceedings.
+2. Apply, as Principal Investigator or Co-Investigator, to appropriate external bodies for research funding and manage grants awarded.
+3. Manage a research team (students and staff), providing direction, support and guidance.
+4. Participate in and develop external networks to foster research collaborations, to inform the development of research objectives and to identify potential sources of funding.
+5. Develop knowledge exchange activities by, for example, establishing research links with industry and influencing public policy and the professions.
+6. Collaborate with colleagues to ensure that research advances inform departmental teaching effort, including contributing to relevant teaching programmes as appropriate.
+7. Carry out Department/School, Faculty and/or University administrative and management functions, for example through membership of committees.
+8. Engage in continuous professional development.